 Project CURSV acknowledges the difficulty of speaking about sexual violence disclosure, both from the perspective of student victims/survivors and university staff whose remit it is to respond.
-It also acknowledges that recovery looks different on everyone and that participants will be at different stages of recovery at the time of their interviews.
+It also acknowledges that recovery looks different for everyone and that people will be at different stages of recovery at the time of their interviews.
 In order to account for these differences, Project CURSV has built several safeguarding measures into its methodology to make sure each participant is supported appropriately.

 Interview Guide Screening

 The researcher (Erin) has met with a contact at a local survivor support network who reviewed her interview questions with her to ensure they are well-ordered, worded sensitively, and limit the potential for retraumatisation.